yanrivera19/hackernews-app/README.md

 ## Quick Start

 1. Clone the app onto your local machine and open it up.
-2. In your browser, go to localhost:3000.
+2. In your console, select the cloned app and type in the command <code>npm start</code>.
+The app will open in the browser on localhost:3000.